hhl/sddm-theme-hhl/README.md

 - __humming__ it is based on poetry with some changes
   - i made it for to use with my LXQT installation and i wanna share it, have fun with it!
   - the hummingbird picture/ logo is taken from https://github.com/Caig/LXQt-graphics and carefully modified

+- __2001__ just another space theme
+  - now is is possible to show/ hide the password
+  - the icons now are *.svg, qt can handle it
+  - have fun with it
+  - and no, no last successfully logged-in $user will be displayed
+    - read above how to enable it
 ---

 #### What is needed: